VectorInstitute/cyclops/README.md

 ## 🎓 Citation

-Reference to cite when you use CyclOps in a project or a research paper:
+Reference to cite when you use `cyclops` in a project or a research paper:

 ```
 @article {Krishnan2022.12.02.22283021,